FROM SEED TO SIP

 - Since 2010, we have partnered with the River Network to host a series of local river and watershed restoration and protection projects.
 These projects support our Cleaner World goals for our employees and strategic partners in key markets around World Environment Day.
 We will continue to partner with River Network this year to host over 20 on-the-ground river clean-ups for local employees.

-- For the third year in 2017, Stella Artois is partnering with Water.org on the “Buy a Lady a Drink” (BALAD) campaign to sell limited edition chalices.
-For every 2017 Limited Edition Chalice sold, Stella Artois will help Water.org provide five years of clean water for one person in the developing world.
-To learn more on how you can help support our partnership with Water.org to end the global water crisis, click here: www.stellaartois.com/en_us/buy-a-lady-a-drink.html.
+- For the fifth year, Stella Artois is partnering with Water.org on its “Buy a Lady a Drink” campaign to sell a limited edition chalice.
+For every one of these chalices sold, Stella Artois will help Water.org provide five years of clean water for one person in the developing world.
+For more information on how you can support this cause, please visit www.BuyALadyADrink.com.

 When we say we’re committed to conserving water, we mean it.
 From seed to sip, every step of our brewing process is focused on responsible and sustainable water stewardship.